 Zoom is hailed by the Wire Cutter as the “fastest, most painless route” to remote meetings.

 Use a Surge Protector

-An often-overlooked device, simply plugging in a surge protector into your home office can protect your equipment and data from the damage voltage spikes can cause.
+An often-overlooked device, simply plugging into a surge protector to power the devices in your home office can protect your equipment and data from the damage voltage spikes can cause.

 Bundle Up Excess Cable Length

 Another overlooked yet important technology upgrade for your home office is simple cord and cable wrangling.
-Bundling up excess cable length will not only make your home office look neater and more professional, but it will make it safer and less likely people will trip over the chord.
+Bundling up excess cable length will not only make your home office look neater and more professional, but it will make it safer, with less likelihood of people tripping over the chords.

 Use Bluetooth Trackers